In this guide to text analysis, we explore the different approaches for unlocking the full potential of your text data.

 Frequency of words

 A simple way to identify dominant themes in a body of text is to count the words (and in some cases phrases) that are being used.
-By analysing text data in this way, you can easily identify common issues, problems, and recurring themes.
+By analyzing text data in this way, you can easily identify common issues, problems, and recurring themes.
 Typically, this form of analysis is used for word clouds and is text analysis in its simplest form.

 Text categorisation (or tagging)